 In this Affinity Designer logo tutorial I’ll be demonstrating how you can create a simple badge style logo design.
 The logo depicts the name on a banner, placed over the silhouette of a deer’s head, but you can replace this with any other element you’d like in order to personalize it.

 The following is just a brief overview of the steps taken in our Affinity Designer logo tutorial.
-For the complete tutorial please watch the video at the top of the page.
+For the complete tutorial please watch the video below.
 It will walk you through the process step-by-step in such a way that a beginner could follow along.

 Affinity Designer Logo Tutorial

 Creating this simple badge-style logo design with Affinity Designer is just a matter of creating a series of shapes and using Boolean operations such as addition, subtraction, and joining.
 We’ll also be working with text a bit as well.

 For this demonstration I’ll be using the following design assets…